 In 2011, a study published in the Journal of Evidence-Based Integrative Medicine showed that daily use of MicroActive® Q10 doubles serum (blood) levels of CoQ10 in just 3 weeks.

 Coenzyme Q10 200 – 400 mg per pay

 I recommend using CoQ10 as a nootropic supplement.

 Your body does make some CoQ10 on its own.
 And from the food you eat.
 But studies have shown we don’t get an adequate supply of CoQ10 from food sources in our diet.

 CoQ10 is especially helpful for those suffering from age-related cognitive decline.
-Studies show it helps stop or reverse brain degeneration with Alzheimer’s Disease, and other cognitive disorders.
-In any stage of the disease.
+Studies show it helps stop or reverse brain degeneration with Alzheimer’s Disease, and slow the progression of Parkinson’s Disease.
+Especially in the early stage of the disease.

 CoQ10 is particularly effective for boosting energy levels in those with low levels of CoQ10.